Chapter 11 (Legion): Critical reviews

 "Chapter 11" received mostly positive reviews from critics.
-The review aggregator website Rotten Tomatoes reported a 80% approval rating with an average rating of 7.9/10 for the episode, based on 15 reviews.
+The review aggregator website Rotten Tomatoes reported an 80% approval rating with an average rating of 7.9/10 for the episode, based on 15 reviews.
 The site's consensus states: "The third episode of Legion's second season proves to be a visually stunning - if occasionally inconsistent - dose of surrealism."

 Ryan Matsunaga of IGN gave the episode a "great" 8.3 out of 10 and wrote in his verdict, "Legion is promising some big things to come, but despite being three episodes deep into the season, its biggest questions feel no closer to being answered.
 For most other shows, this would be a major hindrance to enjoying it week to week.
 Legion however manages to keep things interesting, despite an ever more complicated narrative.
 All of the ingredients feel present for a mindblowing finale, we'll just have to keep our fingers crossed that it'll all feel worth it in the end."

 Alex McLevy of The A.V.
 Club gave the episode an "A-" grade and wrote, "The series is trying to get at the ways in which we all construct our own realities, once more attempting to close the gap between David's immense power and the rest of us."